 Harry Josephine Giles is from Orkney, Scotland, and is a writer and performer.
 They have lived on four islands, each larger than the last.
-They trained in Theatre Directing (MA with Merit, East 15 Acting School, 2010) and Sustainable Development (MA 1st Class, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.
+They trained in Theatre Directing (MA, East 15 Acting School, 2010) and Sustainable Development (MA, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.

 As a performer, Harry Josephine has been featured in the SPILL National Platform, and programmed by festivals and venues including the Ovalhouse, Forest Fringe and Sprint.
 Their performance lecture This is not a riot toured to Italy in 2012, and their one-to-one show What We Owe has toured European festivals 2013-17, including in Slovenia, Latvia and Romania.
 What We Owe was also listed in the Guardian’s “Best of the Edinburgh Fringe” 2014 round-up — in the “But is it art?” section.
 They also do vocals in the punk band Fit To Work.
-Their current touring show is Drone, a poetry, video and sound show about technology, gender and anxiety.
+Their current touring show is Drone, a poetry, video and sound show about technology, gender and anxiety, and is part of the 2019 Made in Scotland showcase at the Edinburgh Fringe.

-As a game-maker, Harry Josephine has designed games for Now Play This, Book Week Scotland, the Nevis Land Partnership, the BBC, and more.
+As a game-maker, Harry Josephine has designed games for Now Play This, Book Week Scotland, Winchester City Council, the BBC, and more.
 Their game The Chinese Room, co-written with Joey Jones, came 5th in the 2007 international Interactive Fiction Competition, and their twine game Raik was featured in PC World, Rock Paper Shotgun and IndieGames.com.

 Often the theatre, poetry and games get muddle together into hybrid forms.